slicervm/docs.slicervm.com/docs/examples/cursor-cli-agent.md

 * Web scraping, data extraction and analysis
 * Code or content generation
+* Analyze user-submitted content such as code, comments, or documents
 * Image or video conversion
 * Chat bots, and webhook receivers / responders - i.e. from GitHub, GitLab, Discord, Slack, etc.

 Running within a microVM means you can run the agent in a secure, isolated environment, and you can easily discard the VM when done.

+> Note: Overall, Cursor's CLI has some rough edges, and you may prefer to use [opencode](/examples/opencode-ai-agent), which at time of writing worked better headless and was more polished.
+>
+> The CLI may require an initial interactive session to enable MCP usage and to "trust" the working directory.
+>
+> The CLI can also hang indefinitely after responding to a prompt, even in --print mode.
+>
+> The CLI seems to have no practical way to read a prompt from a file or a stdin pipe, so you have to use `$(cat prompt.txt)` which can end up reading subsequent commands into the prompt.

 ## Quick overview